aridjayarecipes/cutesrecipes.web.app/content/post/2329-simple-way-to-prepare-any-night-of-the-week-pumpkin-ice-cream-pie.md

 1. Make ready 2 tbsp low fat cream cheese

-It's a good way to eat pumpkin in the summer!
-It's ice cream- themed pumpkin pie!
-You'll love this delicious dessert, and it's super quick to make.
+It&#39;s a good way to eat pumpkin in the summer!
+It&#39;s ice cream- themed pumpkin pie!
+You&#39;ll love this delicious dessert, and it&#39;s super quick to make.
 Pumpkin cookies, pumpkin bars, pumpkin lattes, pumpkin cupcakes, pumpkin bread, but HELLO what about pumpkin pie??

 <!--inarticleads2-->